exceedsystem/vscode-macros/README.md

    }
    ```

-   If you would like to create a new macro quickly, you can use the [snippet features of VSCode](https://code.visualstudio.com/docs/editor/userdefinedsnippets#\_create-your-own-snippets) to create a snippet like the following.
+   To create a new macro quickly, you can use VSCode's [snippet feature](https://code.visualstudio.com/docs/editor/userdefinedsnippets#\_create-your-own-snippets) with a snippet like this:

    ```json
    {